ot-pentest/ot-map/README.md

 # OT-Map Scanner

-OT-Map is a minimally invasive network scanner designed specifically for operational technology (OT) environments.
-It identifies Siemens and Allen-Bradley devices within your network and provides detailed information about each discovered device.
+OT-Map is a minimally invasive network scanner designed for operational technology (OT) environments.
+It detects Siemens and Allen-Bradley devices within your network and provides detailed information about each discovered device.

-The scanner also includes an integrated vulnerability scanning capability, currently supporting Siemens devices.
+Additionally, OT-Map includes an integrated vulnerability scanning feature, currently supporting Siemens devices.

+⚠️ Use with caution in production environments.

 ---